gus-bc/MikroTik-WireGuard-config-generator/README.md

 ## How to run:
  Download the main file and run main.py with python3.
 No packages required.

+ A folder with the configs and the command will be created in the working direktory.

 ## How to use:
  Fil in a config file in the format shown in the exampel.